 The Wall Supporter

 The wall sit is the perfect opportunity to multi-task while you watch the news, or enjoy re-runs of Modern Family!
 Start by leaning against the wall, and lower yourself down until your thighs/knees are parallel to the floor.
 Keep your shoulder back and your back straight.
-Once you are in the correct posture, hold it for 30 seconds (gradually working your way up to hold of 60 seconds).
+Once you are in the correct posture, hold it for 30 seconds (gradually working your way up to a hold off 60 seconds).
 When you incorporate this challenging but transformative workout into your daily routine, you’ll become the fittest you, yet!